Jean-Paul Rodrigue (2013), New York:

 mainly around the Mediterranean, West Africa and the North Sea.

 They can be ballasted through the Suez Canal.

 - Vessel.
 Every description of watercraft, used or capable

 of being used as a means of transportation on the water.

 two or more ocean carriers in which a number of container slots

 are reserved on particular vessels for each of the participants

 (right to book slots and obligation of the other carrier to

 carry the containers).
 Used to create operational efficiencies

-across carriers with more port calls and higher frequency of
+across carriers, namely a higher level of slot usage, with more port calls and higher frequency of